 - Travel Documents: Make sure your passport and/or Nexus card are easily accessible.

 - Pet Preparation: If you are taking your pet home make sure you have all the right documentation to travel.
-Check out our snowbird guide on traveling to the U.S. with pets.
+Check out our snowbird guide on travelling to the U.S. with pets.

-- Drive away service: If you are having your car picked up or driven home, be sure to order the date you want well in advance.
+- Vehicle Transport Services: If you are having your car picked up or driven home, be sure to order the date you want well in advance.

 - Put your Canadian cash back in your wallet.